Kleinhovia: Description

 Fruit production starts early, often in the third year after planting.
-The fruit of K. hospita are rounded, 5-lobed, thin-walled, membranous capsules, 2.5 cm in diameter, loculicidally dehiscent, each locule having 1–2 seeds.
-The seeds are globose, whitish, warty and exalbuminous.
-The fruits are more conspicuous than the flowers because of their abundance and size.
+The fruit of K. hospita are rounded, 5-lobed, thin-walled, membranous capsules 2.5 cm in diameter that rupture along the dorsal suture, with each locule having 1–2 seeds.
+The seeds are spherical, whitish, warty and lack endosperms at maturity.
+The fruits are more conspicuous than the flowers due to their abundance and size.

 Range

 Kleinhovias range includes Bangladesh, Christmas Island, Peninsular Malaysia, Vietnam, Hainan, Taiwan, the Ryukyu Islands, Caroline Islands, Lesser Sunda Islands, Solomon Islands, Vanuatu, Fiji, Tonga, Samoan Islands, and Society Islands.

 It has been introduced to the Comoro Islands, Pakistan, Puerto Rico, Sri Lanka, Thailand, Trinidad and Tobago, and the Windward Islands.

 Uses

 Kleinhovia hospita has been used as a traditional medicine to treat scabies in parts of Indonesia, Peninsular Malaysia, and Papua New Guinea.
 The bark and leaves has been used as a hair wash for lice, while the juice of the leaves can be used as an eyewash.
 Young leaves are eaten as a vegetable.
 Bast fibres are used for making ropes used for tying or for tethering livestock.

 The wood of K. hospita shows a pinkish buff and is moderately fine in texture, soft, light, easy to season, work and finish.
 Its energy value is about 19000 kJ/kg.
 The leaves and bark contain cyanogenic compounds that are assumed to help to kill ectoparasites such as lice.
 Extracts of the leaves have shown anti-tumour activity against sarcoma in mice.
 A number of fatty acids with a cyclopropenylic ring (scopoletin, kaempferol, and quercetin) have been isolated from the leaves.

 Kleinhovia hospita is used for ornamental purposes: the attractiveness of the pink panicles accounts for its spread as an ornamental.

 The tree bark of Kleinhovia hospita has a good potential as a reinforcement for Fiber Reinforced Composite because of its high mechanical strength.